A 6th Memphis officer is off the force as new details emerge from the deadly police beating of Tyre Nichols

 It's also not clear whether Hemphill or others will face criminal charges.
 "We are looking at all of the officers and first responders at the scene," Shelby County District Attorney's Office spokesperson Erica Williams said Monday.
 "They could face charges, or they could not, but we are looking at everyone."

-It was "unprecedented" for indictment charges against the officers to come within weeks, Shelby County District Attorney Steve Mulroy told CNN on Sunday.
+It was "unprecedented" for indictment charges against the officers to come within weeks, said Mulroy, the Shelby County district attorney.

 • How Memphis' police chief will fare: While some have praised Chief Davis' swift action in the case, she also created the controversial SCORPION unit that the charged officers were linked to.
 "There is a reckoning coming for the police department and for the leadership," Colvett said.
 "She's going to have to answer not just to the council but to the citizens -- and really the world."